janbend/Pozyx-spatial-audio/README.md

 ## concept

-- create 6dof spatial audio enviornment with [pozyx](pozyx.io) tracking and digital audio workstation
+- reproduce a 6dof spatial audio scene with [pozyx](pozyx.io) tracking and digital audio workstation
 - additional control for digital signage devices or effect lighting via osc interface
 - extension of [Pozyx-processing](https://github.com/pozyxLabs/Pozyx-processing) for arduino
 - project realization from sep - dec '18 as part of bachelor thesis